Brewer Carlsberg pulls out of Russia over Ukraine war - NewsBreak

 Brewer Carlsberg pulls out of Russia over Ukraine war

-COPENHAGEN, Denmark — (AP) — Danish brewery group Carlsberg said Monday it is pulling out of Russia, hours after its competitor, Dutch brewing giant Heineken, did the same, citing Moscow's ongoing war against Ukraine.
+Danish brewery group Carlsberg said Monday it is pulling out of Russia , hours after its competitor, Dutch brewing giant Heineken , did the same, citing Moscow’s ongoing war against Ukraine .

 In a statement, the Copenhagen-based group said it had taken “the difficult and immediate decision to seek a full disposal of our business in Russia, which we believe is the right thing to do in the current environment.”